mark-watson/Clojure-AI-Book/manuscript/deeplearning.md

 target: [ 1.0 0.0 ] predicted : [ 0.96 0.04 ]
 ~~~~~~~~

+This is a simple example but is hopefully sufficient to get you started if you want to use DL4J in your Clojure projects.
+An alternative approach would be writing you model code in Java and embedding the Java code in your Clojure projects - we will see examples of this in later chapters.

 ## Optional Material: Documentation For Other Types of DeepLearning4J Builtin Layers